codota/tabnine-nvim/README.md

 - `:TabnineEnable` - to enable Tabnine
 - `:TabnineToggle` - to toggle enable/disable
 - `:TabnineChat` - to launch Tabnine chat
-- `:TabnineSignInUsingAuthToken` - to sign in using auth token (for headless environments, where no browser is available)
+- `:TabnineLoginWithAuthToken` - to log in using auth token (for headless environments, where no browser is available)

 ## `<Tab>` and `nvim-cmp`